nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `TASK_INDEX` **must be a positive integer** 1, 2, 3, …​
 * Marks the task specified by `TASK_INDEX`.
 * `TASK_INDEX` refers to the index number shown in the displayed task list.
+* If the task has been completed before, tdone command will still mark the task as done.

 Example:
 * `tdone /t 1 /t 2` marks the 1st and 2nd task on the displayed task list as done in Ailurus.